What Fuel Do Trains Use?

 How Does A Steam Engine Work?

 Steam engines operate by heating water to produce steam, which in turn generates mechanical power to move the train.
 The process involves burning coal or wood to heat water in a boiler, creating high-pressure steam.
-This steam is then directed into cylinders, where it pushes pistons back and forth, creating rotational motion.

 2. Diesel